 The entire application process is expected to be carried out according to the following schedule:

-- Early September: Invitation to submit a full proposal sent to selected universities
+- September: Invitation to submit a full proposal sent to selected universities

-- Mid-October: Step 2 – Full proposal – submission deadline
+- October 31: Step 2 – Full proposal – submission deadline

 - Mid-November: Final decision by the Joint Steering Committee